-Options granted under the Company's share option schemes and sharesave scheme are equity settled.
+Options granted under the Company's share option schemes and Sharesave scheme are equity settled.
 The fair values of such options have been calculated using the Black-Scholes model or a modified version of the same, based on publicly available market data.

-Awards granted under the Company's performance share plan are equity settled.
-Half of any award granted under the plan is subject to a Total Shareholder Return performance condition.
+Awards granted under the Company's Performance Share Plan are equity settled.
+Part of any award granted under the plan is subject to a Total Shareholder Return performance condition.
 The fair value of this element of the awards is calculated using the Stochastic model.
-Half of any award granted under the plan is subject to an Earnings Per Share performance condition.
+The other part of any award granted under the plan is subject to an Earnings Per Share performance condition.
 The fair value of this element of the awards is calculated using the Black-Scholes model.